-Fred Rogers, America’s Favorite PBS Guy
+Fred Rogers, A Favorite PBS Star

 Given the choice, I would still rather be in the company of Mr. Rogers than Santa.
 Visiting these centers will give you a chance to see why this author was so important.

 “When I was very young, most of my childhood heroes wore capes, flew through the air, or picked up buildings with one arm.
 They were spectacular and got a lot of attention.
 But as I grew, my heroes changed, so that now I can honestly say that anyone who does anything to help a child is a hero to me.” –Fred Rogers

 Find a list of books by Mr. Rogers here: https://www.publishersweekly.com/pw/authorpage/fred-rogers.html.

 His audio recordings can be found here: https://www.discogs.com/artist/1387039-Mister-Rogers and his videos are here: https://pbskids.org/video/mister-rogers.